gardener/documentation/website/documentation/guides/applications/prometheus/_index.md

 ```bash
 helm status <your-prometheus-name>
 ```
 to find this name.
-Below this server name is referenced by `<your-prometheus-server-name>`.
+Below, this server name is referenced by `<your-prometheus-server-name>`.

-First, you need to add your Prometheus server as data source.
+First, you need to add your Prometheus server as data source:

--   select _Dashboards &rightarrow; Data Sources_
+1. Select _Dashboards &rightarrow; Data Sources_
--   select _Add data source_
+2. Select _Add data source_
--   enter
+3. Enter
     _Name_: `<your-prometheus-datasource-name>`
     _Type_: Prometheus
     _URL_: `http://<your-prometheus-server-name>`
-    _Access: `proxy`
+    _Access_: `proxy`
--   select _Save & Test_
+4. Select _Save & Test_

-In case of failure check the Prometheus URL in the Kubernetes Dashboard.
+In case of failure, check the Prometheus URL in the Kubernetes Dashboard.

 To add a Graph follow these steps:

--   in the left corner, select _Dashboards &rightarrow; New_ to create a new dashboard
+1. In the left corner, select _Dashboards &rightarrow; New_ to create a new dashboard
--   select _Graph_ to create a new graph
+2. Select _Graph_ to create a new graph
--   next, select the _Panel Title &rightarrow; Edit_
+3. Next, select the _Panel Title &rightarrow; Edit_
--   select your Prometheus Data Source in the drop down list
+4. Select your Prometheus Data Source in the drop down list
--   enter the expression `100 * (1 - avg by(instance)(irate(node_cpu{mode='idle'}[5m])))` in the entry field A
+5. Enter the expression `100 * (1 - avg by(instance)(irate(node_cpu{mode='idle'}[5m])))` in the entry field A
--   select the floppy disk symbol (Save) on top
+6. Select the floppy disk symbol (Save) on top

 Now you should have a very basic Prometheus and Grafana setup for your Kubernetes cluster.